Criomby/hubspool/README.md

 Be sure to change the name for the save file above for each metric you save).<br>
 <br>

+## Requirements: <br>
+This program requires a certain set-up of HubSpot features to work as intended. <br>
+This is nothing to worry about, it's a one-time and quick setup process and will ensure the proper function of your analysis.<br>
+**TBD** <br>

 <h2>Support:</h2><br>
 <strong>I don't know where to find my filepath:</strong><br>
 Go to your targetfile > open properties > details > copy the folder path + add the name of your file to the end of it + .csv. <br>